spinnaker/governance/.github/ISSUE_TEMPLATE/plugin-ownership-transfer.md

 ---
 name: Plugin Ownership Transfer
-about: Propose a plugin ownership transfer to the [spinnaker-plugins](https://github.com/spinnaker-plugins) organization.
-For more information, please see the documentation for [community donated plugins](https://github.com/spinnaker/governance/blob/master/sig-platform/community-donated-plugins.md).
+about: Propose a plugin ownership transfer to the `spinnaker-plugins` organization.
+For more information, please see the documentation for community donated plugins in the governance repository.
 title: 'Plugin Transfer: <plugin name>'
 labels: committee/technical-oversight
 assignees: spinnaker/toc